tmthecoder/blog/_posts/2022-05-30-part-2-the-patched-desktop-clients.md

 # Final Remarks

 Congratulations!
-You built your own XOR-patched OpenVPN clients (except for mac)!
+You've made the VPN profiles that we made in the last guide useful by configuring your own XOR-patched OpenVPN clients!
 There is a discussion available below if you have any questions, so feel free to ask there or email me at [tmthecoder@gmail.com](mailto:tmthecoder@gmail.com).
 Thanks for reading and I hope you learned something!